poulsp/Psp-docker-Rhasspy/README.md

 Psp-docker-Rhasspy ships under GPLv3, it means you are free to use and redistribute the code but are not allowed to use any part of it under a closed license.

-Rhasspy lives at [github.com/rhasspy/rhasspy](https://github.com/rhasspy/rhasspy) Rhasspyis licensed under the MIT License and Copyright (c) 2019-2020 Michael Hansen.
+Rhasspy lives at [github.com/rhasspy/rhasspy](https://github.com/rhasspy/rhasspy) Rhasspy is licensed under the MIT License and Copyright (c) 2019-2020 Michael Hansen.

 ## Disclaimer.
 I have made this repo for my self but wanted to share it.